xc-jp/purescript-protobuf/README.md

 fields, the code generator must be able to lookup the package name statement in the imported file.

-For that reason, when compiling `.proto` files which `import` each other, we must pass all the `.proto` files together in one `protoc` command, so that the code generator has global knowledge of file imports and packages.

-Also for that reason, we can only use top-level
+For that reason, we can only use top-level
 (not [nested](https://developers.google.com/protocol-buffers/docs/proto3#nested))
 `message` and `enum` types from an `import`.